Mind-bending optical illusion forces brain to think identical pictures of a road look different

 The pair continue: “Viewers see one image as strange, but it is one of two identical images that they see as different, an illusion we call ‘false pop’.”

-See also You have 20/20 vision if you can spot the 'silly emoji' in the potty training illusion in less than 10 seconds
+See also Everyone can see the bark, but you have 20/20 vision if you can spot the reptile hiding in it in 7 seconds

 The Illusion of the Year competition is an annual celebration of the illusion research community.